benma/visual-regexp-steroids.el/README.md

 Add the following code to your init file.
 Of course you can select your own key bindings.
 Note: `vr/mc-mark` is an interface to [multiple-cursors](https://github.com/magnars/multiple-cursors.el/).

+The functions are the same as in visual-regexp, but powered by Python (or another custom engine).
+You can fall back to the Emacs regexp engine with the `vr/select-replace`, `vr/select-query-replace`, `vr/select-mc-mark`.

 ```Lisp
 ;; if the files are not already in the load path
 (add-to-list 'load-path "folder-to/visual-regexp/")